stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 If your device supports local discovery, the descriptors are identifiers obtained by the discovery protocol, such as `bluetooth-00-11-22-33-44-55`.

-Discovery will be described further in a later section
+Discovery will be described further in a later section.

 ## A closer look to the Device class